Least zero of pairs of additive cubic equations: The probability of meeting M-good

 Recalling the definition of $M$-good (Definition \(\ref{def_M_good}\)), we now restate it in the language of coefficients matrices.
 Given the following integer matrix:

 and

-we say the above \textbf{matrix} is $M$-good if and only if the following conditions hold: \begin{itemize} \item [(i)] $\forall p \leq M^2$ with $p \equiv 1 \pmod{3}$, the matrix contains at most 9 pairwise parallel columns $\pmod{p}$; \item [(ii)] $\forall p \leq M^2$ with $p \equiv 2 \pmod{3}$, the matrix contains at least 3 distinct pairwise non-parallel columns $\pmod{p}$; \item [(iii)] there exist either 1 distinct ratio or at least 3 distinct ratios in $S \pmod{3}$. \end{itemize}
+we say the above matrix is $M$-good if and only if the following conditions hold: \begin{itemize} \item [(i)] for all $p \leq M^2$ with $p \equiv 1 \pmod{3}$, the matrix contains at most 9 pairwise parallel columns $\pmod{p}$; \item [(ii)] for all $p \leq M^2$ with $p \equiv 2 \pmod{3}$, the matrix contains at least 3 distinct pairwise non-parallel columns $\pmod{p}$; \item [(iii)] there exist at least 3 distinct ratios in $S \pmod{3}$. \end{itemize}

 We calculate the probabilities of parts (i), (ii), and (iii) separately, denoted as $\text{Prob}_1$, $\text{Prob}_2$, and $\text{Prob}_3$.
 Then, due to the mutual independence of (i), (ii), and (iii), the probability of the $M$-good condition is given as: